Amateur Photographer verdict

 The ultra-wide-angle camera is almost capable of taking acceptable ultra-wide-angle shots, but even with an 8MP resolution you can see the poor image quality particularly towards the corners of the frame.

-The 2MP macro camera is quite frankly terrible, with a low resolution of just 2MP, and a fixed focus, you can only use it at a specific distance.
+The 2MP macro camera is quite frankly terrible: with a low resolution of just 2MP, and a fixed focus, you can only use it at a specific distance.
 This is clearly a waste of space, as you can get better close-up results from the main camera, with more natural looking results, better focus, and better background blur.
 It’s a shame they didn’t spend the money on a better ultra-wide-angle camera, rather than the 2MP macro camera.

 Even when using the main camera and 2x digital zoom, you’re still going to get better photos than using the dedicated macro camera.
-It really is time these 2MP macro cameras we banished from society.
+It really is time these 2MP macro cameras were banished from society.

 The portrait mode lets you adjust the “aperture” with differing levels of background blur depending on what you select.
 There are beauty options, as well as access to the filters.
 The framing stays the same as when using the normal photo modes, and it’s a shame there isn’t a slightly closer crop available.